John Glover (general): Early life

 Glover was born in Salem, Massachusetts, the son of a house carpenter.
 When John was four years old, his father died.
 Shortly thereafter, his mother and three brothers moved to the neighboring town of Marblehead.
 As a young man, Glover became a cordwainer and rum trader and eventually a ship owner and international merchant.
 He married Hannah Gale in October 1754.

 Following the Boston Massacre in 1770, Committees of Correspondence were formed.
 Marblehead elected Glover along with future revolutionists Elbridge Gerry and Azor Orne to committee posts.
 After the First Continental Congress passed the non-importation agreements sanctioning trade with the British, Glover was elected to enforce the embargo as a member of the committee of inspection.

-Appleton's John Glover portrait based on the original John Trumbull sketch.

 In 1773, there was a deadly smallpox outbreak in the town of Marblehead.
 John Glover along with Azor Orne and Elbridge Gerry petitioned the town of Marblehead for a hospital to be built on Cat Island.
 After the town voted against it out of suspicions, they took it upon themselves to privately build the hospital on the island after receiving permission from Salem.
 Known as the Essex Hospital, it was successful in treating majority of the patients.
 However, many of Marblehead's citizens were still uneasy about it, forcing it to close, with a few locals eventually burning it down.